UrbanInstitute/ed-data/master_sheet_graph_edits.md

 For normal line charts handled in the college-affordability.urban.org repo at:
 `college-affordability.urban.org/components/30-components/graphs/graph/graph.jsx`
 in various blocks specific to line and area charts.
 Given that this chart is a single edge case (toggle line chart), made corrections by hand, namely:
-- set `x.tick.count: 14`
+- set `x.tick.count: 13`
-- added empty tick `""` to start and end of x.categories array
-- added empty tick `null` to start and end of each data series array in `data.sets`
+"overrideTickCount": true,
 - added "colors": {"25th percentile": "#1696d2", "Median": "#fdbf11", "75th percentile": "#000000"  } to outermost bracket in "data"
 - make sure sets are ordered by 1 and then 2